superphy/kmer/README.md

 # Installation

 1. Clone repository
-1. Install dependecies: run `conda create --name <env> --file conda-specs.txt`
+1. Install dependecies: run `conda env create -f environment.yml`
 1. Start conda environment: run `source activate <env>`
 1. [Install jellyfish](https://github.com/gmarcais/Jellyfish "Jellyfish GitHub") __*You do not need to install the python binding for jellyfish, just the command line tool*__
 1. Verify that everything is working: run `nose2` this will run all of the tests, they should all pass.